Function hamming::distance_fast

 fallback to a slower but less restrictive algorithm.

-8-byte alignment if they are both just Vec<u8>
+8-byte alignment if they are both just Vec<u8>s of non-trivial

 length (e.g. larger than 8) as in the example below.